NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/PatientFlag-record/Add-a-PatientFlag-and-associated-resources.page.md

 @enduml
 </plantuml>

+### Queries

+Using [FHIR create](http://hl7.org/fhir/r4/http.html#create) capabilities, it is possible to create/write the Patient Flag record.

+The body of the POST request is a transaction bundle made up of the PatientFlag resource, and any other accepted FHIR resources to support that flag

+**Note**: Only one PatientFlag resource can exist per patient, per type of flag.
+If a patient flag is POSTed for a patient that already has that flag type, the records are merged using the following logic:
+- any additional resources from the second post are added to the existing flag
+- notes from any identical resources are added to the same resource in the existing resource
+- confirmation details that the PatientFlag is create are returned to the sender

+# ##NEEDS LOOKING AT###

 ### Examples

 * {{pagelink:PatientFlag-AlanMann-Example}}

 The following set of examples constitute the individual associated resources with the initial addition of a flag for Reasonable Adjustment.
-This include a patient Flag resource, the adjustment Flag resource and the associated Condition resource.
+This includes a PatientFlag resource, the adjustment Flag resource and the associated Condition resource.
 All resources have contained provenances.

-A transaction Bundle is also given that allows these resources (plus the patient) to be entered in an atomic traction.
-It uses PUTs, where in the case of an initial update, it may be done as a [conditional update](https://www.hl7.org/fhir/http.html#cond-update)

 * {{pagelink:PatientFlag-AlanMann-Example}}
 * {{pagelink:RA-Flag-Example}}
 * {{pagelink:RA-Condition-Example}}
 * {{pagelink:AddRARecordTransaction-Bundle-Example}}

-The following set of examples are for the same patient, and constitute an addition flag and condition.
+The following set of examples are for the same patient, and constitute an addition adjustment Flag and Condition.
 The transaction Bundle here illustrates an idempotent update by simply adding the new resources to the first transaction Bundle.

 * {{pagelink:Home/Examples/RA-Flag2-Example.page.md}}
 * {{pagelink:RA-Condition2-Example}}